 You receive final images from all angles of the assembled globe, and at that point, if you would like to receive the sample in hand, we can ship it to you.
 Once this first sample is signed off, we complete the larger production process over a period of about 1.5 – 2 months, depending on the quantities involved and the time of year.

 Once they’re completed, the globes will ship to you via your preferred method of transport (air or sea) and you’ll have them in hand usually about 90-120 days after we’ve started production.
+I also offer an annual container shipment to my clients in the USA, which allows for highly subsidised freight costs.
+That usually arrives with clients around October each year.

 I hope you’ll agree that the process from design to production is impressive – my team and I take great pride in producing custom, high quality snow globes that take the humble globe from kitsch to divine.